What Is the Value of Labor?

 labor, and could never have existed if labor had not first existed.

 Labor is the superior of capital, and deserves much the higher

 consideration."
 It all starts with physical and mental labor.

-But the mental part is often forgotten.
+But the mental part is often forgotten, and the general idea

 For example, if a man can harvest 300 pounds of potatoes in